wangqinglhc0122/SRE_README/README.md

 Install Docker Engine from Docker maintained repository (not Ubuntu maintained repository) [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

+Install and setup Docker:
+   - Install and enable Docker:
+      ```bash
+      sudo apt update
+      sudo apt install -y docker.io
+      sudo systemctl enable docker
+      sudo systemctl start docker
+      ```
+   - Add user to run docker without sudo:
+      ```bash
+      sudo usermod -aG docker $USER
+      ```
-Run docker hello world to verify the installation.
+   - Run docker hello world to verify the setup:
+      ```bash
+      docker run hello-world
+      ```

-_What are the relationships of the three components in Docker Engine, aka. docker-ce docker-ce-cli and containerd.io?_
+_Q: What are the relationships of the three components in Docker Engine, aka. docker-ce docker-ce-cli and containerd.io?_
+<br>A: Docker-ce installs dockerd, the Docker Daemon which is like the brain of Docker, it listens to the docker-ce-cli requests, manages the images and networks and talks to containerd.
+<br>Docker-ce-cli is the remote control which sends HTTP requests to the Docker Daemon.
+<br>Containerd.io is the runtime manager, which pulls images and magage container lifecycle, manages low-level container operations.
+It is used by Kubernetes

 ## **Task 3: Install Gogs (a self-hosted git service)**